ak19qp/ICSME2023/README.md

 `sudo perf record -g -e 'syscalls:sys_*' -p [PID goes here]`

+This ensures that you are not recording system-wide data, but only the relevant application data.
+If you need to collect system-wide data (which I doubt you would), then remote the `-p` argument from the command.

 Once sufficient tasks has been performed and enough data has been collected, then stop the recording by pressing `Ctrl`+`C`.
 Make sure it gracefully exits so that perf could write all the data and not miss out on writing some events.
 So, ensure that you do not keep on pressing `Ctrl`+`C` more than once.

 When you have the perf.data file ready in the directory, then execute the following command in the terminal: